YinchengChen23/PreLect/README.md

 >>> k_fold = 5
 >>> outPath_dataSet = '/home/yincheng23/PreLect/data/crc_zeller/LmbdTuning'
->>> result_dict =lambda_tuning(Data_std, RawData, Label, lmbd_range, k_fold, outPath_dataSet)
+>>> result_dict =LambdaTuning(Data_std, RawData, Label, lmbd_range, k_fold, outPath_dataSet)
 # check here https://github.com/YinchengChen23/PreLect/blob/main/data/crc_zeller/LmbdTuning

 >>> result_dict_recell = get_tuning_result(outPath_dataSet)
 ```

-We provided user-friendly visualization function `lambda_tuning_viz` to assist you for viewing the results, 9 measurements were tested in each lambda, a detailed description is provided below.
+We provided user-friendly visualization function `LambdaTuningViz` to assist you for viewing the results, 9 measurements were tested in each lambda, a detailed description is provided below.

 - Percentage : Percentage of features were selected in each lambda.
 - Prevalence : The medium value of selected features prevalence in each lambda.